 ITE 115 INTRODUCTION TO COMPUTER APPLICATIONS AND CONCEPTS (3 cr.)
 Covers computer concepts and internet skills and use a software suite which includes word processing, spreadsheet, database, and presentation software to demonstrate skills required for computer literacy.
 Recommended prerequisite keyboarding skills.
 Lecture 3 hours.
+Students must complete MTE 1-3 as a prerequisite.

-ITÉ 140 SPREADSHEET SOFTWARE (4 cr.)
+ITE 140 SPREADSHEET SOFTWARE (3 cr.)
 Covers the use of spreadsheet software to create spreadsheets with formatted cells and cell ranges, control pages, multiple sheets, charts, and macros.
 Topics will include type and edit text in a cell, enter date on multiple worksheets, work with formulas and functions, create charts, pivot tables, and styles, insert headers and footers, and filter data.
 This course covers MOS Excel objectives.
 Prerequisite is ITE 115 or equivalent or division approval.
 Lecture 4 hours.